Someone said, “you can’t be sad while riding a bicycle.”

 According to the Anxiety and Depression Association of America (ADAA), physical exercise is the best way to manage stress.
-When you exercise (in this case, cycle), your brain produces endorphins.
+When you exercise (for instance, ride 30 minutes a day on your smart bike trainer), your brain produces endorphins.
 These chemicals are natural painkillers.
 They relieve you of tension, make you alert, brighten your mood and boost your energy levels.

 One interesting study sought to prove that aerobic exercises such as bike riding grow your brain just as they do your muscles.
 Mind-blowing, right?
 (The subjects were rats, but still…) There is a section of your brain known as the hippocampus.
 It is responsible for memory and learning.